-Tenor Joel Prieto has become one of the most sought after artists of his generation.
-After winning the highly coveted first prize in Plácido Domingo’s Operalia Competition, he has sung in many prestigious opera and concert venues around the world.
-The Spanish-born tenor, raised in Puerto Rico, captivates audiences, bringing depth and subtlety to leading roles, infusing characters with vitality, elegance and beauty.
+Tenor Joel Prieto has become one of the most sought-after and exciting artists of his generation.
+After being awarded the highly coveted distinction of first prize in Plácido Domingo’s Operalia Competition, he has performed in some of the most prestigious opera and concert venues around the world.
+The Spanish-born tenor, raised in Puerto Rico, continually captivates audiences, bringing depth and subtlety to leading roles, infusing characters with vitality, elegance and beauty.

 “Prieto’s firm and dramatically warm voice, which reaches incredible highs of beauty and magnificence, has that perfectly balanced blend of inner ardor and great musical heritage’s mighty brightness.
 A truly enriching night of majesty and cultural satisfaction even for the hardest to please.”